spiral-project/daybed-cloud-share/README.rst

 The public-key sharing
 ++++++++++++++++++++++

- - Each participant generate a key-pair (pPub, pPriv)
+ - Each participant generates a key-pair (pPub, pPriv)
- - Then it upload its pPub to a Daybed document: daybed:cloud-share:pubkey-store/{hawkId}
+ - Then he uploads pPub to a Daybed document: daybed:cloud-share:pubkey-store/{hawkId}

 When the owner wants to add a participant, it can ask the public-key linked to his hawkid to daybed.

-It is not possible to add a user that didn't register its public-key to daybed first.
+It is not possible to add a user that didn't register his public-key to daybed first.

 How to use the tool?